SyncholisticMG/gh/chapter2/workspace.md

 What needs to be resolved through peace at the minds of how the planets work.

 Q: Is becoming a celestial medium of peace our birthright?
-Yes, there is a linear process to it before it becomes fully non-linear.
+Yes, There's a linear process to it before it becomes fully non-linear.
 The linear process is self-mastery, understanding the length of your waveform, how strong and potent you are so when you go through the conscious aware choice to become that celestial medium between the celestial minds and the surface minds for the generation of subject matters of peace.